paulwexler/opinions/on_readability/README.md

     >>> message_string = (
     ...
 "This string is broken up into"
     ...         " smaller pieces so scrolling is"
-    ...         " not necessary to see all of it.
+    ...         " not necessary to see all of it."
     ...         " Please note the leading spaces.")

     >>> special_account_name = (